+On 28 November 2008, the Company registered a charge over its shares in A7 Lochhead Limited to Alliance & Leicester Commercial Finance plc (now Santander Asset Finance plc) as security for a senior loan facility of £7.8 million raised by A7 Lochhead Limited to finance the construction costs of the wind farm.
+The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of A7 Lochhead Limited.

-On 15 January 2010, the Company registered a charge over its shares in Greenfield Wind Farm Limited to The Co-operative Bank plc as security for a senior loan facility of £18.3 million raised by Greenfield Wind Farm Limited to finance the construction costs of the wind farm.
+On 15 January 2010, the Company registered a charge over its shares in Greenfield Wind Farm Limited to The Co-operative Bank plc as security for a senior loan facility of £18.3 million raised by Greenfield Wind Farm Limited to finance the construction costs of its wind farm.
 The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of Greenfield Wind Farm Limited.

-On 17 May 2011, the Company registered a charge over its shares in Osspower Limited to The Cooperative Bank plc as security for a senior Ioan facility of £6.5 million raised by Osspower Limited to finance the construction of its first hydro scheme (Allt Fionn Ghlinne).
-This share charge was cancelled on 22 May 2014 when Osspower Limited repaid the Ioan.
-On 22 May 2014, the Company registered a charge over its shares in Osspower Limited to GCP Hydro 1 Limited as security for a senior Ioan facility of £7 million.
-The liability of the Company under this charge of shares is limited to the value of the Company's investment in the shares of Osspower Limited.

-On 26 July 2011, the Company registered a charge over its shares in White Mill Windfarm Limited to The Co-operative Bank plc as security for a senior loan facility of up to £15.5 million raised by White Mill Windfarm Limited to finance the construction costs of its wind farm.
-The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of White Mill Windfarm Limited.
+On 26 July 2011, the Company registered a charge over its shares in White Mill Wind Farm Limited to The Co-operative Bank plc as security for a senior loan facility of up to £15.5 million raised by White Mill Wind Farm Limited to finance the construction costs of its wind farm.
+The liability of the Company under this charge of shares is limited to the value of the Company's investment in shares of White Mill Wind Farm Limited.
 The Co-operative Bank plc sold its loan to L1 Renewables Limited and a corresponding charge is now outstanding to L1 Renewables Limited.